robfatland/digitaltwin/twilio/README.md

 Here we describe the building blocks that go into this digital twin demonstration project.
+The process is broken into two phases: First putting the pieces in place to support two-way communication between a sensor system and the cloud; and second refining the programs to support a demonstration scenario.

 > Note: This project is not affiliated with or sponsored by [twilio](https://twilio.com).